 One of the best ways to get a customized shoe fit is the adjustable tightening systems.
-This includes not only laces but buckles, ratcheting straps, Velcro and snaps.
+This includes not only laces but buckles, ratcheting straps, Velcro, and snaps.
 Velcro is the lightest weight, soft with no abrasive contact points, reliable and can be exceptionally strong.
-Velcro is a great fastener but mountain bike shoes are exposed to a lot of mud, gritty sand and water which can weaken it’s hold considerably.
+Velcro is a great fastener, but mountain bike shoes exposed to a lot of mud, gritty sand and water which can weaken it holds considerably.

 In contrast, ratchet straps are immune to mud and water, allow easy adjustment on the move and have a firm hold.
 However, buckles and ratchet straps can be bulky sometimes and may have an uncomfortable contact point if hit.

 If you are unsure about your specific needs, we recommend as a general rule for safe fastening two Velcro straps on the toe end of the shoe and one ratchet strap towards the leg for weather-immune hold.
 This is faster and more adjustable than traditional lacing while also providing three holding points to keep the shoe firmly on your foot.

 » The Weight of the Shoe

 Excepting the case of mountain biking where a durable lugged sole (equals heavier) is a good thing, the lighter the weight of a cycling shoe, the better.
 Less weight means less muscle fatigue, less drag and more power transfer to the pedal.